Shea & Gardner: Founding and clients

 During the late 1980s the firm handled major bank failure cases including First Republic (then the largest bank failure in US history) and Bank of New England.

-The firm was old fashioned in that many lawyers were generalists more than specialists.
-And although there were adjustments, compensation was largely tied to seniority.

 The firm did take on diverse and big projects, like emergency boards in railway labor disputes, cleanup of superfund sites, compliance programs to remediate legacy computer systems, and national asbestos-related litigation and claims.